beniyama/chef-repo/README.md

 chef-repo
 =========

 An experimental chef-repo repository for CakePHP study.
-This chef-repo includes mimimum chef recipes and vagrant file to try CakePHP without any configuration.
+This chef-repo includes mimimum chef recipes, composer.json and vagrant file to try CakePHP without any configuration.

 To start the tour, install VirtualBox and Vagrant first and then type: